YahyaAlaaMassoud/Logistic-Regression/README.md

 # **Logistic Regression**
-This repo contains my own implementation for ***Logistic Regression***, and examples on applying it to different datasets with explanation for each example about data preprocessing step, and the learning algorithm behavior.<br/>
+This repo contains my implementation for ***Logistic Regression***, and examples on applying it to different datasets with explanation for each example about data preprocessing step, and the learning algorithm behavior.<br/>

  - [**Social Network Ads Problem**](https://github.com/YahyaAlaaMassoud/Logistic-Regression/tree/master/social_network_ads_problem).